PROJECT UPDATE (12/1/2015)

 E Marginal Way S at S 112th Street in Tukwila will have traffic impacts (sidewalk and vehicle/bike lane closures) for up to 1 week in November or December during sidewalk restoration.

 Seattle City Light has replaced aging wooden H-Frame structures with new steel monopoles that now support transmission, distribution and communication lines.
 Contracted crews constructed new foundations and towers in City Light right-of-way and restored the right-of-way under the power lines and the associated wetlands.
 They will plant the areas this winter.
 Mitigation establishment, including plant monitoring and maintenance will continue for several years to ensure that improvements are successful.

 The project will improve system safety and critical City Light communications, and increase electrical reliability and capacity for customers.

-The project corridor extends from City Light's Creston-Nelson substation, located at 5300 South Bangor Street, proceeds west and downhill across Beacon Avenue South, Interstate Highway 5, the Union Pacific and Burlington Northern Santa Fe Railroads, and proceeds west to East Marginal Way South.
-All of this work will be within City Light's Transmission Right of Way and/or within City of Seattle or City of Tukwila street Right of Way.
+The project corridor extends from City Light's Creston-Nelson substation, located at 5300 South Bangor Street, proceeds west across Beacon Avenue South, Interstate Highway 5, the Union Pacific and Burlington Northern Santa Fe Railroads, and proceeds west to East Marginal Way South.
+All of this work will be within City Light's Transmission Right-of-Way and/or within City of Seattle or City of Tukwila street Right-of-Way.